pyOpenSci/pyopensci.github.io/_posts/2023-01-26-community-manager-job-available.md

 * Curating and contributing content to our online community on both Slack and Discourse

 ### Within 6 months, you will…
-* Be working on planning a community unconference online event.
+* Be working on planning a community unconference online event
-* Be building relationships with core organizations in the open source and DEIA open science space.
+* Be building relationships with core organizations in the open source and DEIA open science space
 * Be working with the executive director to secure funding for pyOpenSci
 * Be working with the executive director to develop a training program

 ## We Can Offer
 The salary range for this position is $55,000-65,000/year at 75%-80% time plus full benefits.

 ### Benefits
-Working for Community Initiatives (our fiscal sponsor) Your position will be within the pyOpensci organization.
-However, because we are fiscally sponsored by Community Initiatives, your benefits and salary will be provided through community initiatives.
+Your position will be within the pyOpensci organization.
+However, your benefits and salary will be provided by [Community Initiatives](https://communityin.org/), our fiscally sponsor.

-This is a part-time, fully-remote position that includes excellent benefits and a competitive salary commensurate with experience.
+This is a part-time, position that includes excellent benefits and a competitive salary commensurate with experience.

 ### Comprehensive benefits package including:
 * Fully paid medical, dental and vision